f1rehead/SlideshowSE/readme.md

    personal taste.

 ## Changelog

+### 2.7.1
+- Update the Gutenberg block to support useBlockProps, which is required by API v3

 ### 2.7.0
 - Add preview to the Gutenberg block.
 The first slide of the slideshow will display as the preview.